cetic/TSimulus/docs/source/primary/primary.rst

 Primary time series generate values having no relation with any other time series.

-The user can constraint the general shape of a primary time series by specifying some points (which correspond to datetimes associated to specific values), and specify that the generated time series must contain these points.
+A user can constrain the general shape of a primary time series by specifying some data points (which correspond to points in times associated to specific values), and by specifying that the generated time series must contain these data points.

-The values for the instants that don’t belong to any point are interpolated using a cubic spline.
+The values for the points in time that don’t correspond to a declared data point are interpolated by using a cubic spline.
 The approach followed for computing this interpolation implies that the user must specify at least three points for constraining the time series.

 .. include:: /primary/daily.rst